roycuadra/ESP32_S3_RGB_Controler/Readme.md

 - 🌐 Lightweight web server using ESP32 WebServer library

 ---

+# Disclaimer

+This project is for educational and experimental purposes only.
+The creator is not responsible for any damage, injury, or loss caused by using this project.
+Always handle electronics safely and operate the device in a controlled environment.

+---
 ## 🔧 Hardware Requirements

 - ✅ ESP32-S3 DevKit (with built-in RGB LED, usually on **GPIO 48**)